SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Benchmark Methodology

+We employed the standard video codecs for five widely-used compression standards, as detailed in Table \ref{tab:codecs_overview}.

+A brief visualization of the benchmark pipeline can be seen in Figure \ref{fig:pipeline}.
 First, we downscaled the source video to $480\times270$ resolution using FFmpeg with the \texttt{flags=bicubic} option.
-We then compressed the low-resolution video using each of five video codecs with six target bitrates: 0.1, 0.3, 0.6, 1.0, 2.0, and 4.0 Mbps.
+We then compressed the low-resolution video using each of the five video codecs at three target bitrates: 0.6, 1.0, and 2.0 Mbps.
+To get more accurate objective metric scores, we also compressed videos at 0.1, 0.3, and 4.0 Mbps; however, these bitrates were not used in the subjective evaluation.
 We chose these bitrates to be relatively low and to form a logarithmic curve.
-Our selection of video codecs included x264, x265, aomenc, vvenc~\cite{VVenC}, and uavs3e\footnote{\url{https://github.com/uavs3/uavs3e}}.
-All employed the \textit{medium} preset during compression.
-Compressed videos underwent transcoding to PNG sequences using FFmpeg and were inputs to an SR model.
+All codecs employed the \textit{medium} preset during compression.
+Compressed videos underwent transcoding to PNG sequences using FFmpeg, which were then passed as inputs to an SR model.
 We applied image SR models to each frame individually; video SR models received the path to the directory containing frames in the correct order.
 We tested a 4× upscale using our benchmark, but some SR models can only handle 2×.
 In this latter case, we applied the model twice.